microsoft/fast/packages/fast-element/docs/building-components.md

 }
 ```

 Using the `css` helper, we're able to create a `CSSRegistry`, which is a special type that `FastElement` understands.
 We add this registry to the element's `dependencies` array, indicating that the element is dependent on the CSS.
-Internally, the registry will leverage [Constructable Stylesheet Objects](https://wicg.github.io/construct-stylesheets/) and `ShadowRoot#adoptedStyleSheets` to efficienly re-use CSS across components.
-This means that even if we have 1k instances of our `name-tag` component, they will all share a single instane of the associated styles, allowing for reduced memory allocation and improved performance.
+Internally, the registry will leverage [Constructable Stylesheet Objects](https://wicg.github.io/construct-stylesheets/) and `ShadowRoot#adoptedStyleSheets` to efficiently re-use CSS across components.
+This means that even if we have 1k instances of our `name-tag` component, they will all share a single instance of the associated styles, allowing for reduced memory allocation and improved performance.
+Because the styles are associated with the `ShadowRoot`, they will also be encapsulated.
+This ensures that your styles don't affect other elements and other element styles don't affect your element.

 > **NOTE:** We've used [CSS Custom Properties](https://developer.mozilla.org/en-US/docs/Web/CSS/--*) throughout our CSS as well as [CSS Calc](https://developer.mozilla.org/en-US/docs/Web/CSS/calc) in order to enable our component to be styled in basic ways by consumers.
 Additionally, consider adding [CSS Shadow Parts](https://developer.mozilla.org/en-US/docs/Web/CSS/::part) to your template, to enable even more powerful customization.